Hat Kata

-Hat Kata (หาดกะตะ, [hàːt kā.tàʔ]) is a beach on the west coast of the island of Phuket.
+Hat Kata (หาดกะตะ, [hàːt kā.tàʔ]) is a beach which extends 1.5 kilometers on the west coast of the island of Phuket in Thailand.
+It is a tourist destination, with multiple hotels and restaurants near the beach.

 Geography

 Hat Kata is about 17 kilometers from Phuket Town.
 It faces the Andaman Sea.
+The northern half of the beach is known as Hat Kata Yai, and the southern half as Hat Kata Noi.

 There are two adjacent beaches called Kata Yai and Kata Noi.

-Transportation

-Airport

-Hat Kata is about 47 kilometers from Phuket International Airport.

-Phuket Town

-Hat Kata is about a half-hour by car and an hour by local bus served at Downtown Market station.

-Patong Beach

-Hat Kata is about 10 kilometers from Patong Beach by crossing the Karon hill and passing Karon Beach.
+It is also relatively close to Patong Beach and Karon Beach.

 Events

+Surfing is a popular activity at Hat Kara during monsoon season, and the location hosts the Phuket Surfing Contest annually in September.

 The week-long Phuket King's Cup Regatta is one of Asia's biggest and most popular regattas.